Lower Body Lift Beverly Hills

 What can you expect from recovery after a lower body lift?

 A lower body lift is a major procedure that will take several weeks to fully recover, although patients due vary depending on their specific results.
 Make sure you arrange someone to drive you home since you will be unable to do so for several weeks.
 You will receive a compression garment that is crucial to wear to help you recover.
 You will need to plan to be out of work for about 4 weeks.
-For the first week we advise you to have as much rest as possible with the only movement made for the bathroom.
+For the first week we advise you to rest as much as needed, although it is important to walk several times a day.
 At 3-4 weeks you can return to light activities and minimal driving, and at around 6-8 weeks you will be able to resume all normal activities and enjoy your new body.